TaoELi/fdtd_bath/README.md

 # FDTD with Auxiliary Bath Fields (FDTD-Bath) for Condensed-Phase Polaritonics

-This repo contains the input and post-processing files for the publications involving the FDTD-Bath approach developed in the [TEL research group](https://www.taoeli.org/).
+This Github repo stores the input and post-processing files for the publications involving the FDTD-Bath approach developed in the [TEL research group](https://www.taoeli.org/).

 ## Install